Care Planning

 Consider what people may have enjoyed doing in the past, but do less of now.
 This is usually a good place to start, restore independence and improve quality of life.
 Again, without imposing, only suggesting.

-Similarly, we should not have a cookie cutter set of goals for the people we support - that is not a person centred approach.
+Similarly, we should not have a cookie cutter set of goals for the people we support - that is not a person-centred approach.

-If we feel a goal is not realistic now, we might work with the person to put some intermediary goals in place to build towards the larger objective.
+If we feel a goal is not realistic now, we might to work with the person to put some intermediary goals in place to build towards the larger objective.

 It’s important to adopt the same focus to using people’s own words and phrases when setting goals and outcomes.